Preview

 In the above example, variable d has been declared for already declared structure data.

-Dot (.) operator or arrow operator -> can be used to put or access values structure elements through a structure variable.
+Dot (.) operator or arrow operator -> can be used with the structure variable to work with members of a structure.

 or

-Here, structvar is the name of structure variable and member_name is the element of structure.
+Here, struct_var is the name of structure variable and member is a structure element.

 Syntax: